 While browsing the book on the way to Llandudno we marked a couple of trails that sounded interesting.
 One of these routes was the Glyder Fawr from the South.

 Glyder Fawr is the highest peak in the Glyderau (Glyders).
-It’s elevation is 1,001m.
-The name Glyder derives from the Welsh word “Gludair”, meaning heap of stones.
+Its elevation is 1,001m.
+The name Glyder derives from the Welsh word “Gludair”, meaning a heap of stones.
 We didn’t know this when we chose the route, but I can assure you now that its name reflects reality.
 The ridge is extremely rocky and as we learned the northern slopes are home to some of Wales’s finest rock climbs.
-On the other hand this route is approaching the top from the southern flanks, which has some large grassy slopes, that makes the walk much easier.
+On the other hand, this route is approaching the top from the southern flanks, which has some large grassy slopes, which makes the walk much easier.

 The Gate & The Garden

 When we reached the Youth Hostel there were a lot of hikers just preparing for the hike up to Snowdon.
-Therefore it was pretty much obvious where to continue the walk if one wants to climb up there.
-On the other hand it wasn’t trivial which way to go if we wanted to head up to the Glyder peaks.
+Therefore it was pretty much obvious were to continue the walk if one wants to climb up there.
+On the other hand, it wasn’t trivial which way to go if we wanted to head up to the Glyder peaks.

 To be honest the path after the garden before you reach the south ridge is very vague in places.
 Sometimes you see it but most of the time you just have to feel it.
 Fortunately, it is easy to see which way to go as Glyder Fawr is right in front of you.
 The hard part is that the grassy slopes are extremely uncomfortable for your ankles to walk no matter how great boots you have or try to look where to step.
 It’s very easy to sag into the muddy, grassy ground in each step.